MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

   - Project System
   - Project Operations Dual-write System.
 This role is required for the resource/non-stocked based deployment scenario of Project Operations.

+## Issue 5: Permission error while updating a project

+While working on a project an issue may occur where the PSS Error Log displays a message indicating a permission access issue for a user when saving a record.
+This error can occur during actions like Project Copy, Project Convert, Project Import, or while working on the Task Grid, etc.

+### Mitigation 1: Update the users permissions for the specific entity

+In most cases, the error suggests that the user lacks the necessary permissions to perform specific operations (e.g., Read/Write) on an Entity record.

+1. First, customers should examine the error message to identify the entity name and user name.
+If the error displays only the user ID, the user name can be obtained using this web API: **<orgurl>/api/data/v9.2/systemusers(<Principal/User Id from the error message>)?$select=fullname,firstname,lastname,domainname,internalemailaddress,windowsliveid**
+2. If the username is either "Microsoft Project" or "Microsoft Portfolios", it indicates a permission issue with the Project Operations app user.
+This is a built-in user for the integration between Project Online and the customer's organization.

+**If the user is the built-in app user::**
+1. Ensure the built-in app user is assigned all out-of-the-box (OOB) roles.
+Refer to "Validation Configuration of the Project Application User" at http://aka.ms/po-tasks-grid-setup-documentation for more details.
+With each update of Project Operations, security roles are reassigned to this user automatically.
+However, issues can arise if customers manually remove the roles from this app user.
+2. If the app user already has all the OOB roles, inspect any customer plugins that might be triggering operations on additional entities.
+Customers may need to modify the customer/partner plugin or add extra roles/privileges to the app user.

+**If the user is a normal user:**
+1. Customers should inspect the customization/plugin responsible for triggering the CRUD operations on the entity, operating under the user context.
+They may either utilize the system service in their plugin or assign more roles/privileges to the user.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]